 The cows were grazing improved pasture comprising rye, white clover, chicory and plaintain.
 All cows were in good body condition and feed supply was plentiful.
 The owner reported that some calves had been scouring approximately 1-2 weeks earlier, though had recovered without specific treatment.
 Two calves were now noted to be lethargic and reluctant to move with the mob when changing paddocks.
 The cattle were yarded, with one calf becoming recumbent before reaching the yards.

 Both calves examined were 8 weeks of age.
 Calf 1 was recumbent, had a rectal temperature of 37.2, dry pellet-like faeces with mucous covering and had very pale mucous membranes (Figures 1 and 2).
 Calf 2 had pale mucous membranes, rectal temperature of 40.1 and an increased respiratory rate.
 Blood samples were collected into plain and EDTA tubes from both calves.

-Calf 1 died shortly after the clinical examination commenced and a post mortem examination was conducted.
-Gross findings including pale, slightly jaundiced carcase, spleen enlarged approximately two times normal size (Figure 3) and an enlarged ochre-coloured liver (Figure 4).
+Calf 1 died shortly after the clinical examination commenced and a post-mortem examination was conducted.
+Gross findings including pale, slightly jaundiced carcass, spleen enlarged approximately two times normal size (Figure 3) and an enlarged ochre-coloured liver (Figure 4).
 A diagnosis of bovine anaemia was made based on signalment and clinical findings, samples were submitted to the State Veterinary Diagnostic Laboratory at EMAI.

 Laboratory testing supported a diagnosis of bovine anaemia due to Theileria orientalis.
 There was evidence of a regenerative anaemia in both calves and the presence of organisms consistent with Theileria sp.
 Laboratory findings are summarized in table 1 below.